jotaijs/jotai-form/README.md

 |                    | receives the current value of the atom. [more...](#validator-functions) |             |
 | `options.areEqual` | function to compare the initial value to the changed values             | `Object.is` |

+## Atom Curator Functions

 #### `validateAtoms`

+The `validateAtoms` function accepts a group of primitives, in this case `atomWithValidate` and a validator function for the entire group

 ```js
 validateAtoms(atomGroup, validator);